There are a number of things that you can do to make your tram journey safer and more secure.

 - When boarding use the handrails to steady yourself when the tram moves.

-- Never bring food or drink on board a tram.
-Keep your hands free so that you can steady yourself.
+- Keep your hands free so that you can steady yourself.

 - Remember to hold onto the handrails.
 The tram may move off without you realising it, so be prepared or you may lose your balance.

 - Stay clear of the doorways once you have validated your myki.